• Europes biggest bike selection

 Flat hand vertically upwards: "Caution".
 Used especially at intersections or junctions and tells others to be ready to brake.

 Flat hand to the left or right: "Turn".
-Should be used by everyone, not just those riding downwind.
+This should be used by everyone, not just those riding downwind.

 Finger to the left or right: "Obstacle ahead".
 As soon as you see an obstacle, point to it as soon as possible to warn others to be careful.